-When you and I get married and we stand at the altar, we bring to that event the seeds of destroying any relationship because we bring to that event ourselves, the fact that we want to be the center of our own world.
+When we get married and we stand at the altar, we bring to that event the seeds of destroying any relationship.
+We bring to that event ourselves, the fact that we want to be the center of our own world.
 We long to be served and not to serve.
 We are selfish.
 We may be filled with anger.
 We may be filled with jealousy, expectations, uncertainties, and insecurities, and there we stand and we commit to one another “until death do us part.”

-Somebody has said that getting married is taking the ego of a man and the vanity of a woman and putting him and her together in this intimate relationship, and it is like having heart surgery without an anesthetic.
+Somebody has said that getting married is taking the ego of a man and the vanity of a woman and putting them together in this intimate relationship, and it is like having heart surgery without an anesthetic.
 And so God puts them together and says, “Fight it out and enjoy.”
-It’s like somebody said, “For my birthday somebody gave me a humidifier and somebody else gave me a dehumidifier, and I put them in the same room and just let them fight it out.”
+It’s like somebody said, “For my birthday, somebody gave me a humidifier and somebody else gave me a dehumidifier, and I put them in the same room and just let them fight it out.”

-I do believe that this message is going to be transforming.
-I’ve been praying that couples that are on the verge of divorce, couples that are in trouble with their marriage are going to be changed because of this message.
+I do believe this message is going to be transforming.
+I’ve been praying that couples on the verge of divorce, couples in trouble with their marriage are going to be changed because of this message.
 I really do believe that.

-Rebecca asked me this morning how the message was coming along and I said, “If the Holy Spirit of God comes to open people’s minds and hearts, as I lay my own heart on the altar so the speak, and as I plead with you regarding your marriage, I believe that God can change your marriage no matter where you are at.
-And for you who are in a good marriage I believe that this message will help all of us to make our good marriages better.
+Rebecca asked me this morning how the message was coming along and I said, “If the Holy Spirit of God comes to open people’s minds and hearts, as I lay my own heart on the altar, so to speak, and as I plead with you regarding your marriage, I believe God can change your marriage no matter where you are at.
+And if you are in a good marriage, I believe this message will help all of us to make our good marriages better.

 First of all, I’d like to deal with three lies that our culture gladly accepts.
-Lie number one is very clear.
-My happiness is number one.
-My happiness is most important.
-I had a man say to me one time, “Well, I am unhappy in this marriage and I can’t believe that God would want me to be unhappy.”
+Lie number one is very clear: My happiness is number one; my happiness is most important.
+I had a man say to me one time, “Well, I’m unhappy in this marriage and I can’t believe God would want me to be unhappy.”
 What if Jesus had said that in Gethsemane?
-“I’m unhappy here in the Garden, and I don’t believe that the Father would want me to be unhappy, and going to the cross would make me very unhappy.”
+“I’m unhappy here in the garden, and I don’t believe the Father would want me to be unhappy, and going to the cross would make me very unhappy.”

-The second lie of our culture is that if you find the right person you’ll really be fulfilled.
+The second lie of our culture is this: If you find the right person, you’ll really be fulfilled.
 What you need to do is to find your soul mate.
 So a married man at the water cooler meets a woman who just listens to him and just adores him, and he’s found his soul mate.
 Really?
-I remember a man in this church many, many years ago who said, “I found an oasis; I was living in a desert and I found an oasis, and now you want me to go back to the desert?” as many of us tried to convince him not to leave his wife and marry somebody else.
+I remember a man in this church many, many years ago, who said, “I found an oasis; I was living in a desert and I found an oasis.
+And now you want me to go back to the desert?”
+He said this as many of us tried to convince him not to leave his wife and marry somebody else.
 But he chose the oasis and discovered that it was terribly poisonous.
-It would have been better if he just stayed right in the desert actually.
+It would have been better if he just stayed right in the desert, actually.

-You know, when we are in the period of romance – when we romance and when we are in romance – we are the most deceptive, lying people that we ever are in our lives because we put forth our best self.
-We have this shimmering image that we project, and then after we move in and we get married we suddenly discover there’s a beep-beep and the movers move in and all of the baggage now gets unloaded.
-And here’s the baggage of anger; here’s the baggage of insecurity; here’s the baggage of high expectations; here’s the baggage of laziness.
-And after our mate’s baggage gets brought into the house, then ours comes and there we are.
+You know, when we are in the period of romance.
+When we romance and when we are in romance, we are the most deceptive, lying people that we ever are in our lives because we put forth our best self.
+We have this shimmering image that we project, and then after we move in and we get married, we suddenly discover there’s a beep-beep and the movers move, and all of the baggage now gets unloaded.
+And here’s the baggage of anger, here’s the baggage of insecurity, here’s the baggage of high expectations, here’s the baggage of laziness.
+And after our mate’s baggage gets brought into the house, then ours comes.
+And there we are.

 The best poster child for recognizing that it’s possible to be in love with someone you should not marry is myself.
 You can put me up on the fridge and say, “He’s the poster child.”
-Before I met Rebecca I was madly in love with this young woman, and I thank God today that I didn’t marry her.
+Before I met Rebecca, I was madly in love with this young woman, and I thank God today that I didn’t marry her.
 I might not be in ministry if I had married her.
-God wanted me to wait for Rebecca, and how glad I am that I recognized that feelings themselves and thinking that you have found your soul mate could backfire.
+God wanted me to wait for Rebecca, and how glad I am I did, and that I recognized that feelings themselves and thinking you have found your soul mate could backfire.

-You know it is impossible for me to over-exaggerate the pain in this world because of divorce.
-A counselor was telling me how that this couple divorced.
-This man ran off with his girlfriend.
-He’s living with his girlfriend and so a divorce ensues, and now they have a little one-year-old girl, and he gets the little one-year-old on weekends and so this mother attends a sporting event where her other son was involved and she looks down and just in the rows ahead of her, there’s her ex husband.
+You know it’s impossible for me to over-exaggerate the pain in this world because of divorce.
+A counselor was telling me how this couple divorced; this man ran off with his girlfriend.
+He’s living with his girlfriend, and so a divorce ensues, and now they have a little one-year-old girl, and he gets the little one-year-old on weekends.
+And so this mother attends a sporting event where her other son was involved, and she looks down and just in the rows ahead of her, there’s her ex-husband.
 There’s his girlfriend, playing mom to this little one-year-old.
 How much grief can a person endure anyway?
-I was reading something by somebody who does marriage counseling full time.
-He said that many people who divorce regret it later on because they underestimated the amount of pain, disruption and heartache that would come to them if they were to divorce, and the soul mate turns out to be poisonous in the end anyway.
-There are two things that should never happen prematurely.
-One is embalming and the other is to get a divorce.
+I was reading something by somebody who does marriage counseling fulltime.
+He said that many people who divorce regret it later on because they underestimated the amount of pain, disruption, and heartache that would come to them if they were to divorce, and the soul mate turns out to be poisonous in the end anyway.
+There are two things that should never happen prematurely: One is embalming, and the other is to get a divorce.

 Now with that introduction, what I’d like to do is to ask us to turn to the Bible for a moment, and thank you for catching on to that by the way.
 I debated whether or not it would float, but evidently it did.